 Don’t be fooled by the ‘pretty in pink’ vibes however – Pamelas at Pikes Ibiza is as much about Bacchanalian finesse, free-spirited bohemian hedonism and epicurean pleasures as the reputation of the hotel in which it is housed.
-Open for lunch and dinner daily – excluding Sundays when it’s all about the island’s finest traditional roast dinners – plus brunch on Tuesdays and Saturdays, the Ibiza restaurant welcomes hotel guests, island residents and visitors alike to step back in time to the 1970s and savour the culinary delights designed by head chef Lee Milne.
+Open for lunch and dinner daily – excluding Sundays when it’s all about the island’s finest traditional roast dinners – plus brunch on Tuesdays and Saturdays, the Ibiza restaurant welcomes hotel guests, island residents and visitors alike to step back in time to the 1970s and savour the culinary delights designed by renowned British head chef Tim Payne.